andrewalker/wp-category-meta/readme.txt

 This plugin has been tested with WP2.6.5, WP2.8.4 and WPmu2.8.4

+Updates:
+1.0.1 : Add the possibility to replace special chars into meta name in the meta creation form in the option page.
+1.0.0 : Add the option page to easily configure the meta list

+== Update Log ==

+1.0.1 : Add the possibility to replace special chars into meta name in the meta creation form in the option page.
+1.0.0 : Add the option page to easily configure the meta list 0.0.1 : plugin initial creation.

 == Installation ==

 1. Unzip into your `/wp-content/plugins/` directory.
 If you're uploading it make sure to upload